NixOS/nixpkgs/doc/functions/fileset.section.md

 The [`lib.fileset`](#sec-functions-library-fileset) functions allow you to work with _file sets_.
 File sets efficiently represent a set of local files.
 They can easily be created and combined for complex behavior.
-Their files can also be imported into the store and used as a derivation source.
+Their files can also be added to the Nix store and used as a derivation source.

 The best way to experiment with file sets is to start a `nix repl` and load the file set functions:
 ```